-If you like the MA-1, but would prefer to get your child a classical (nylon string) guitar, Fender have a very similar model that is classical style called the Fender MC-1.
+If you like the MA-1, but would prefer to get your child a classical (nylon string) guitar, Fender has a very similar model that is a classical style called the Fender MC-1.

 Read More: Buying Guide for Children’s Acoustic Guitars

-The MA-1 is a treat to play; the size and the low action really make it easy for kids to learn to play on this guitar.
-I really enjoyed playing this guitar, it is light (which is obviously also great for kids), yet has a solid durable feel to it.
+The MA-1 is a treat to play; the size and the low action make it easy for kids to learn to play on this guitar.
+I enjoyed playing this guitar, it is light (which is also great for kids), yet has a solid, durable feel to it.
 On some lower end kids guitars you pick them up and instantly feel like it will be a chore to play; the MA-1 is the complete opposite of that.

-3/4 sized guitars don’t have the same full, deep sound as full sized, so if you are particular about sound, you should be aware of that.
-Having said that, the sound on the MA-1 is actually great.
-It has a smooth, mellow, warm sound with good tone and resonance.
+3/4 sized guitars don’t have the same full, deep sound as full-sized, so if you are particular about sound, you should be aware of that.
+Having said that, the sound on the MA-1 is excellent.
+It has a smooth, mellow, warm sound with the right tone and resonance.
 If you are a parent who plays guitar, you won’t find much to complain about with the quality of sound of this model.

 People love Fender, and rightly so.
-They have a reputation for producing high quality well-crafted guitars.
-This is one of the cheapest Fenders that you can buy; so many people will buy it purely on the name alone – which in this case is fine, because it is a great guitar.
+They have a reputation for producing high-quality well-crafted guitars.
+It is one of the cheapest Fenders that you can buy; so many people will buy it purely on the name alone – which in this case is okay because it is a great guitar.
 Yes it has a laminate top and sides, which many will argue takes away from the sound, but for the price what you are getting is pretty decent.
-The quality and workmanship for a guitar in this price range is outstanding.
+The quality for a guitar in this price range is outstanding.

 Things to look out for with the Fender MA-1

-The other things about the MA-1 is the standard bag that comes with it may not be padded enough to full protect the guitar, especially if kids are banging it around.
-Depending on where your purchase the guitar from, make sure you clarify what bag you get with it – if any.
+The other things about the MA-1 are the standard bag that comes with it may not be padded enough to adequately protect the guitar, especially if kids are banging it around.
+Depending on where you purchase the guitar from, make sure you clarify what bag you get with it – if any.
 If the bag is canvas and not padded, you will probably want to invest in a padded gig bag.

-The bottom line is that the MA-1 is great value, especially as a starter acoustic guitar for a child.
+The bottom line is that the MA-1 is a great value, primarily as a starter acoustic guitar for a child.
 The 3/4 size makes it comfortable and easy for kids to play, the light weight of it also adds to the playability.
 If you are worried about sound and that it isn’t a solid wood top, you will have to spend a bit more money and invest in something like the Baby Taylor or Martin LX1.
-The fit, the look, the color options, the great sound and the fact that it stays in tune well all add up to making this a really good option as a beginner guitar for kids.
+The fit, the look, the color options, the great sound and the fact that it stays in tune well all add up to making this an excellent choice as a beginner guitar for kids.

 Specifications – Fender MA-1 3/4 Size Acoustic